Sightseeing in Southern Germany

 Regensburg is a wonderful city for walking down the narrow cobbled streets and alleys with their beautiful old homes built by rich patrician families, through the shopping area, along the river, across the bridge.
 Make a stop at St. Peter’s Cathedral, an imposing Gothic structure with spires and gargoyles.
 Check out the Porta Praetoria, the northern gate of the Roman camp where 6,000 soldiers were stationed to protect the Danube border.
 Its walls are 7-10 meters thick, and it is one of only two original Roman structures in Germany, the other, the Porta Negra in Trier.

 Stop for refreshment in the Haus Heuport, a café housed in the former living room of a merchant’s house that is more than 600 years old with stonewalls, arches and a beamed ceiling.
-You can’t escape the atmosphere of the Middle Ages in Regensburg, and that is what makes it so special.
+There’s no escaping the atmosphere of the Middle Ages in Regensburg.